Just-Some-Bots/MusicBot/_docs/installing/ubuntu.md

 ---

-## Ubuntu 20.04 & 22.04
+## Ubuntu 22.04
 <details>
   <summary>Install steps.</summary>

-For Ubuntu 20.04 and 22.04, the Python 3 packages should be 3.9 or newer which makes install pretty simple.
+For Ubuntu 22.04, the Python 3 packages should be 3.10 or newer which makes install pretty simple.

 {% highlight bash %}
 # Update system packages first